DOFLinx/docs/docs/parameters/11_The_Parameters.md

 Set this to a value above zero to be the number of milliseconds of inactivity until DOFLinx starts your Attract Mode activities.
 If you are not using Attract Mode simply leave this parameter out of your INI file.
+For most something like ATTRACT_START_DELAY=30000 is a good setting, this means after 30 seconds attract mode actions start.
+If you have attract mode in your front end menu as well, then make these timeout values align.

 Inactivity is defined as, not having an emulator that DOFLinx monitors, time since the last menu system navigation message was received, time